Warning notification:Warning

 Leukotriene receptor antagonists (LTRAs)

-You take them every day to help stop your symptoms.
+You take them every day to improve your symptoms.

-Possible side effects include tummy aches and headaches.
+Possible side effects include headaches, tummy aches and sore throat.

 Theophylline

-You take it every day to stop your symptoms occurring.
+You take it every day to control your symptoms.
 Possible side effects include headaches and feeling sick.

 Steroid tablets

-You may need to take steroid tablets if other treatments are not helping to control your symptoms.
+Your GP or specialist may recommend steroid tablets if other treatments are not helping to control your symptoms.

 • increased appetite, leading to weight gain